 Cells sense and respond to the mechanical properties of the substrate they are grown on.
-Plastic dishes and glass slides are not a natural environment for cells.
-Using gels with tunable physical properties, we have shown that stem cells specify their lineage based in part on the stiffness of the substrate they are grown on.
-Heart cells are also shown to beat differently on surfaces with muscle-like stiffness than on those with the stiffness of scar tissue, as would be encountered following a heart attack.
+Rigid plastic dishes and glass coverslips are simply not natural for cells.
+Using gels with tunable physical properties, we discovered that stem cells specify their lineage based in part on the stiffness of the substrate they are grown on.
+Nuclear mechanics adjusts to matrix stiffnes and enhances differentiation.
+Heart cells are also shown to beat best on substrates with muscle-like stiffness compared to the rigidity of scar tissue (as would be encountered following a heart attack).

-Cysteines that are buried in the core of a protein will not react as quickly with fluorescent tags as those on the surface and so looking at the fraction of cysteines that are labelled in different protein domains is used to assess structure in intact cells as well as purified proteins.
-Mass Spectrometry is used to identify and quantify such differences, such as occurs when stem cells are grown on different matrices, and the MS is also used to elaborate the proteomics, phospho-proteomics, and much more!
+Mass spectrometry (MS) based proteomics is a high throughput means to characterize and quantify abundant tissue/cell proteins and their modifications, and we have developed some novel methods and algorithms with MS. Cysteines that are buried in the core of a protein will not react as quickly with fluorescent tags as those on the surface and so looking at the fraction of cysteines that are labelled in different protein domains can beused to assess protein structure in intact cells as well as purified proteins.
+With MS we identify and quantify the differences, such as occurs when stem cells are grown on different matrices, or when disease-causing point mutations are expressed in cells, but MS is also used to elaborate the proteomes, phosphorylation, and much more.
+It complements and often surpasses Antibody methods such as immunoblotting.

 Cys Shotgun Poster